Configuring your Database

 - FQDN: Run

-nctl get postgres main
+nctl get postgres {DATABASE_NAME}

 - Password: Run

-nctl get postgres main --print-password
+nctl get postgres {DATABASE_NAME} --print-password

 Now we want to create the database on the server.
 We can run the following command:

-createdb -U dbadmin -h {FQDN} {database-name}
+createdb -U dbadmin -h {FQDN} {DATABASE_NAME}

 You will be prompted to enter the password.